SBoyapati13/calorie-tracking-system/README.md

 # Calorie Tracking System

-An interactive calorie tracking system built with Python and MySQL, featuring a Tkinter GUI for efficient meal logging and calorie intake tracking.
+An interactive calorie tracking system built with Python and MySQL, featuring a Tkinter GUI for efficient meal logging, calorie intake tracking, and goal setting.
 Now with data visualization!

 ## Features

 - Log meals with calorie information
 - View daily meal logs and total calorie intake
 - Visualize weekly calorie intake with a bar chart
+- Set and track daily calorie goals
 - Intuitive GUI for easy interaction
 - MySQL database for persistent storage